ropensci/getCRUCLdata/cran-comments.md

-Therefore, in this release, the caching capabilities now follow the new R standard `tools::R_user_dir(package = "getCRUCLdata")` in spite of the default behaviour of the underlying CRAN packages, {hoadr} and {rappdirs}, which have been used since this package was first submitted to CRAN to proovide file caching functionality in this package.
-I trust that this is sufficient to have the {getCRUCLdata} package reinstated on CRAN.
+Therefore, in this release, the caching capabilities now follow the new R standard `tools::R_user_dir(package = "getCRUCLdata")` in spite of the default behaviour of the underlying CRAN packages, {hoadr} and {rappdirs}, which have been used since this package was first submitted to CRAN to provide file caching functionality in this package.
+I trust that this is sufficient to have this package reinstated on CRAN.

-* This is a new release.
+- This is a new release.